“Dell's S2721QS is a simple, no-frills 4K monitor with great build quality and an excellent warranty.”

 Dell’s 27-inch USB-C monitor is a great buy at about $400 — but what if you don’t care for USB-C, and want a sharper image?
 For that audience, Dell built the S2721QS, which offers a 4K IPS panel and simple connectivity at practically the same price.
 In fact, it’s currently discounted to just $360, making it among the more budget-friendly 4K monitors on the market.
 But is it good enough to make it on our best monitors list?

 The Dell S2721QS comes in a big, slim white box, and as you unpack it you’re, as usual, greeted with one of Dell’s excellent stands.
-This one features a slightly different design that the one found on the P- and U-series monitors, with the back of the foot rounded and the sides angled inward.
+This one features a slightly different design than the one found on the P- and U-series monitors, with the back of the foot rounded and the sides angled inward.
 It’s also in a lighter color, and the neck has a slimmer profile than before.

-Height, tilt, and rotate to portrait adjustments are appreciated by home office users as they enable healthy postures
+Height, tilt and rotate to portrait adjustments are appreciated by home office users as they enable healthy postures

 You lose out on the swivel feature on the stand, but that’s not a major loss at this price, and you do keep the great height adjustment, tilting, and rotating to portrait – the most important options.
 As the monitor is aimed at (home) office use, these adjustments are particularly appreciated, as they help you maintain a healthy posture.